Magill-ASAP-team/allenCCF_sharptrack/README.md

 Some code to work with the Allen Inst Mouse Brain CCF data, specifically the 10µm voxel 2017 version.
 See the Wiki for detailed instructions.

+`point_counter` branch is the latest branch that we are working on

 ## Requirements
 - A computer mouse with a scroll wheel